-Each year in the United States, bladder cancer is diagnosed in 38,000 men and 15,000 women.
-This is the fourth most common type of cancer in men and the eighth most common in women.
-Common symptoms of bladder cancer include blood in the urine (making the urine slightly rusty to deep red), pain during urination, frequent urination or feeling the need to urinate without results.
-These symptoms are not sure signs of bladder cancer.
-Infections, benign tumors, bladder stones, or other problems also can cause these symptoms.
-Anyone with these symptoms should see a doctor so that the doctor can diagnose and treat any problem as early as possible.
+Bladder cancer is the fourth most common type of cancer in men and the eighth most common in women in the US.
+Common symptoms include blood in the urine (making the urine slightly rusty to deep red in color), pain during urination, frequent urination or feeling the need to urinate without results.
+These symptoms are not always signs of bladder cancer; they may also indicate the presence of infection, benign tumors, bladder stones or other problems.
+If you are experiencing these symptoms, see a doctor so that whatever is causing them can be diagnosed and treated as early as possible.

-You have two kidneys, which are fist-sized organs on either side of your backbone above your waist.
-The tubes inside filter and clean your blood, taking out waste products and making urine.
-Kidney cancer forms in the lining of tiny tubes inside your kidneys.
-It happens most often in people over 40.
+Your two kidneys, which are fist-sized organs on either side of your backbone above your waist, filter and clean your blood, taking out waste products and making urine.
+Kidney cancer forms in the lining of tiny tubes inside your kidneys, most often in people over 40.
 Risk factors include smoking, having certain genetic conditions and misusing pain medicines for a long time.
-Often, kidney cancer doesn't have early symptoms.
-However, see your health care provider if you notice blood in your urine, a lump in your abdomen, unexplained weight loss, pain in your side or loss of appetite.
-Treatment depends on your age, your overall health and how advanced the cancer is.
-It might include surgery, radiation, chemotherapy or biologic therapy.
+Often, kidney cancer doesn't have early symptoms, but see your healthcare provider if you notice blood in your urine, a lump in your abdomen, unexplained weight loss, pain in your side or loss of appetite.

 Cancer of the penis is a rare cancer that starts in the penis, an organ that makes up part of the male reproductive system.
 The exact cause is unknown.
 Symptoms may include genital lesions on the penis, painless sore on the penis (occasionally, the lesion may cause pain) or penis pain and bleeding from the penis (with advanced disease).
 A biopsy of the growth is needed to confirm if it is cancer.
 Treatment depends on the location of the tumor and how much it has spread, but it generally may include chemotherapy, radiation and/or surgery.